JosieHong/3DMolMS/README.md

 --resume_path ./check_point/molnet_pre_etkdgv3.pt
 ```

-In addition, we give the retention time prediction and collisional cross section prediction as two examples of molecular properties prediciton.
-Please see the details in `./doc/PROP_PRED.md`.
+In addition, we give the retention time prediction and cross-collision section prediction as two examples of molecular properties prediciton.
+Please see the details in `./docs/PROP_PRED.md`.